Effective management of cerebral palsy will help minimize your child’s symptoms and optimize their quality of life.

 Your child will perform practical tasks like brushing their teeth, eating, and getting dressed.
-This will help improve your child’s coordination.
+This will help improve your child’s coordination and fine motor skills.

 The skills learned in occupational therapy will help your child follow routines and develop heathy habits.

-Occupational therapists will also assess whether your child will need to use adaptive tools like walkers or reachers to boost their independence.
+Occupational therapists will also assess whether your child would benefit from adaptive tools like reachers or adaptive utensils to boost their independence.